Should I buy a hand mixer or stand mixer?

 If you bake occasionally and only need to whisk eggs, whip cream and mix batter every so often, then a hand mixer could be a better option for you.

 Hand mixers are a lot smaller than stand mixers, so will take up a lot less space in your kitchen.
-They're also a lot cheaper - we've found Best Buy hand mixers for less than £40.
+They're also a lot cheaper – with many costing less than £20.

 While they only mix in a fixed position, you can move them around the bowl to ensure a more even mix.